fstnetwork/module-api/Guide/EN/04-Fill_up_FST_Service_Gas_tank.en.md

     }
     ```

     > `data` is the object from signing `transaction` with current user's private key.
-In another word, `signedTransaction` is the hex string
+In another word, `signedTransaction` is the hex string.

     > `submitToken` is `submitToken` from Encode Ethereum Transaction.